brightbytes/sql-cms/README.md

   - **Export DataFile**: A specification of the desired location to which the system will write a per-Run tabular flat-file on S3 (e.g. a CSV file)

-- **Workflow**: A named, per-Customer collection of the following, each described in detail below:
+- **Workflow**: A named, per-Customer collection of the following, each via a `has_many` relationship, and each described in detail below:

   - Various types of SQL Transform and their TransformDependencies, TransformValidations, and (for some types of Transform) DataFiles